Query Data

 .select(`*, articles(count)`);

-// Obtain only the total article count without returning specific data
+// Only get the total number of articles without returning specific data

 const { count, error } = await db